jellc/Library/README.md

-# Libraries
+# Library
-For my own use.
+For my own use in competitive programming.